IstvanGercsak/TouchTestSeleniumTestNG/README.md

         - For this report I had to use Jenkins plugin and configure the pom.xml file to create a new more colorful Cucumber report
         - Verdict:
             - It is more complex to configure the the simple TestNG report plugin.
-            - More colorful and more transparent.
+            - More colorful and more transparent
             - Only the last running results is available
 ![Report](./assetsForReadme/CucumberReport.jpg)